-Join Chris Converse for an in-depth discussion in this video Updating the detail content, part of Create an Interactive Map with jQuery and Dreamweaver.
+Join Chris Converse for an in-depth discussion in this video Updating the detail content, part of Creating an Interactive Map with jQuery and Dreamweaver.

 Now that the dots are behaving the way we want, let's come into the click function.…Let's add a few more lines.…Now what we want to do is go grab the HTML from the detail area and populate it…into the .map_container.…So we are going to start by creating a variable, var city.…This is a variable name we are making up.…We are going city =, two tick marks for a string literal.
 Inside of the string literal…we are going to type '.city_detail#'.…